 Apply Petroleum Jelly

-Apply petroleum jelly on your skin before diving in the pool.
+Apply petroleum jelly on your skin before diving into the pool.
 This can provide better protection on your skin and the water.

 Take a Break From Swimming